oceanprotocol/ocean.py/READMEs/predict-eth.md

 # Quickstart: Predict Future ETH Price

 This quickstart describes a flow to predict future ETH price via a local AI model.
-It runs on Mumbai.
+It used for Ocean Data Bounties competition.
+It runs on Polygon.

 Here are the steps:

-1. Setup
+1. Setup, for Mumbai
-2. Bob gets data locally from assets on Ocean
+2. Get data locally from assets on Ocean
-  2.1  Bob gets recent historical data from Binance ETH API 2.2  Bob gets older historical data from a CSV file
+  2.1  Get recent historical data from Binance ETH API 2.2  Get older historical data from a CSV file
-3. Bob makes predictions :
+3. Make predictions :
-  3.1  Bob builds a simple AI model
+  3.1  Build a simple AI model
-  3.2  Bob runs the AI model to make future ETH price predictions
+  3.2  Run the AI model to make future ETH price predictions
-4. Bob publishes the predictions as an Ocean asset
+4. Publish the predictions as an Ocean asset
+  4.1 Save the predictions as a csv file
+  4.2 Put the csv online
+  4.3 Publish as an Ocean asset
-5. Bob gives competition organizers access to the predictions
+5. Share csv access to the competition organizers

-## 1. Setup
+## 1. Setup, for Mumbai

 ### Prerequisites & installation